-B. A hearing on an application shall be scheduled and a recommendation made by the Commission within sixty (60) days of the date that the application is determined to be complete.
-If the Commission does not act within the timeframe, the owner may request that the proposal be transmitted directly to the Board of Supervisors for its determination.
+A. A hearing on the application for designation shall be scheduled and a recommendation made by the Commission to the Board of Supervisors shall be made within 60 days of the date that the application is determined to be complete, or within 60 days of the date that the Commission or Board of Supervisors initiated the proposed designation.
+If the Commission cannot act within the timeframe, the owner may request that the proposed designation be transmitted directly to the Board of Supervisors for its determination.